Thai Parliament blocks leader of party that won election from being renominated for prime minister

 Move Forward, whose agenda appealed greatly to younger voters, also seeks to reduce the influence of the military, which has staged more than a dozen coups since Thailand became a constitutional monarchy in 1932, and big business monopolies.

-Pita had announced Monday that he would allow a candidate from another party in his coalition to try for the post if he failed to attract substantially more votes on Wednesday.
+Pita had announced Monday that he would allow a candidate from another party in his coalition to try for the post of prime minister if he failed to attract substantially more votes on Wednesday.
 The media’s focus has already shifted to possible replacements for Pita as the nominee.

 The candidate will come from the Pheu Thai party, which won 141 seats in the election, just 10 less than Move Forward’s 151.